jiachenchen322/jiachen.chen.github.com/index.md

 I am a research assistant at [Center for Methods in Implementation and Prevention Science (CMIPS)](https://publichealth.yale.edu/cmips/) supervised by Dr. [Donna Spiegelman](https://publichealth.yale.edu/cmips/profile/donna_spiegelman/).
 My research interests mainly concentrate in the design and analysis of clinical trials, longitudinal studies, survival analysis and causal inference.
 I am also interested in machine learning and Bayesian modeling for high dimensional data.

 I obtained a MS degree in Biostatistics from Yale School of Public Health in May 2020.
 For my undergraduate studies, I obtained a BS degree in Mathematics and Applied Mathematics from School of Mathematics at Tianjin University and a dual BS degree in Finance from Nankai University in July 2018.
+I will enroll in the Unviersity of Texas Health Science Center at Houston as a PhD of Biostatistics in Fall 2021.

 ## Manuscripts
 Jiachen Chen, Xin Zhou, Fan Li, and Donna Spiegelman. swdpwr: A SAS Macro and An R Package for Power Calculation in Stepped Wedge Cluster Randomized Trials.
 To be submitted.
 [Manuscript](article_1.7.pdf)